What is a total loss?

 - If the vehicle is leased, we will pay the leasing company directly.

 - If the vehicle is financed, we will work with you to determine the manner in which we need to proceed.
-If the finance company has status on your policy, payment will be co-payable to you, our policyholder, and the finance company.
+If the finance company has status on your policy, payment will be co-payable to you the policyholder, and the finance company.

 Please note that the information provided above is general-purpose information only.
-It does not extend your policy coverage beyond that which is written in your policy contract, so please refer to your contract for specific information.
+It does not extend your policy coverage beyond that which is written in your policy.
+Please refer to your own insurance policy for specific information.

-If you are involved in an accident, please contact our Claims Department at 1-800-387-2656 to report your claim any time of the day or night on any day of the week.
+If you are involved in an accident, please contact our Claims Reporting Line at 1‑877‑222‑1717 to report your claim any time of the day or night.